Aspectise/Limited-Sniper/README.md

         "" Your roblox account cookie that will buy the limiteds (main account cookie) ],
-    "Check_cookie": "", Your roblox alt account cookie that will check the limiteds (can be the same as buy cookie) "Speed": {
+    "Check_cookie": "", Your roblox alt account cookie that will check the limiteds (can be the same as buy cookie)

-        "Checks_Wait_time": 0.4  Amount of time to wait between each check },
+    "Global_buy_limit": 1, Max amount of copies to buy from an id

-    "Global_buy_limit": 1, Max amount of copies to buy from an id "Items": {
+    "Items": {
         "15181542808": 1, Limited ids with max price "13335138883": 1
     },

     "Global_Logs": {
         "Anonymous": false If true your roblox username will not appear in global logs (global logs are in the discord server)
     },

     "Discord": {
         "Enabled": false, Put to true if you want to manage the sniper using discord commands "Token": "", If you made Enabled to true you have to add a discord bot token here